DennisAXu/About/README.md

 ************ @Derin or @Ryan, please fill this part in ************
 ### 4) Use the Blueprint nodes in your UE4 project
+Sending and retrieving data to and from an external server that you control is as easy as dragging out the appropriate getter or setter node into Blueprints.
 1. Right-click within a Blueprints Event Graph and type in the name of whatever variable you wish to GET or SET.
 For example, for the `DecalColor` variable, there are two types of nodes, `Get DecalColor` and `Set DecalColor`.
 2. Use these Blueprint nodes to GET and SET your variables!